michielgrotenhuis/docs/docs/account/password-reset.md

 - Never share your password over email, text, or phone
 - Official eCommerce representatives will never ask for your password

-By following these guidelines and best practices, you can help ensure the security of your eCommerce store and protect your business and customer data.
+By following these guidelines and best practices, you can help ensure the security of your online store and protect your business and customer data.